secretstartups/handbook/digital-experience/index.html.md

 *What we do*

-We drive continual improvement to GitLab’s user journeys and conversion funnel.
+We drive continual improvement to GitLab’s user journeys, marketing site experience, and conversion funnel.

 ### Objectives

-1. Improve Buyer Experience of the Marketing Site
+1. Enable Efficient & Quality Growth
-2. Education Buyers on the benefits of GitLab
+2. Improve Buyer Experience of the Marketing Site
 3. Increase Conversion Rates

 ### Strategy

-1. **Buyer Experience:** Shift to a buyer obsessed, customer centric organization
+1. **Customer-centricity:** Buyer obsessed, customer-centric organization
     - Understand our buyer’s journey & optimize for each segment
     - Optimize path to purchase funnel for each segment
 2. **Personalization:** Right content/right segment/right time